Turning Technical Hurdles into a $1M opportunity

 While not the primary focus, as a government entity, PIF also wanted to pique interest towards the Mukaab as a tourist destination.

-The challenges
+The challenges on hand

 Once the web platform (used by brands like Walmart and Vogue) was finalized, I worked with developers and project managers to balance technical feasibility with the client’s brand strategy.
 However there were a few challenges along the way..